andreadellacorte/andreadellacorte.github.io/_posts/2018-09-03-solid-principles.md

 ---
 layout: post
-title: SOLID principles
+title: SOLID Principles
 tags: [software architecture]
 ---

-SOLID are five basic principles which help to create good software architecture.
-SOLID is an acronym where:-
+SOLID are five basic principles which help create good software architecture.
+SOLID is an acronym where:

 - S stands for SRP (Single responsibility principle): A class should take care of only one responsibility.
 - O stands for OCP (Open closed principle): Extension should be preferred over modification.